Roshn

-Roshn (stylized ROSHN; روشن) is a real estate development company based in Saudi Arabia.
-The company was founded in August 2020 by the Saudi Public Investment Fund as one of its Megaprojects.
-As one of Saudi Arabia's Vision 2030 goals, Roshn aims to contribute to enabling home ownership to 70% of Saudi nationals.
+Roshn (stylized as ROSHN) is a Saudi Arabian real estate development group established in August 2020 by the Public Investment Fund (PIF) as one of its giga-projects.
+It aims to develop residential communities and support the goals of Saudi Vision 2030 by increasing homeownership among Saudi citizens across the Kingdom.

 History

-Roshn was officially launched by the Saudi Public Investment Fund on 19 August 2020 as one of its 5 megaprojects, which are: Neom, Red Sea Project, Qiddiya, and Diriyah Company.
+Roshn was officially launched by the Saudi Public Investment Fund on 19 August 2020 as one of its 5 megaprojects, which are: Neom, Red Sea Project, Qiddiya City, and Diriyah Company.

 On 24 August 2022, Roshn secured naming rights to the Saudi Pro League in a five-year deal worth $127 million.

 Following Karim Benzema's signing with Ittihad football club in June 2023, Roshn signed a three-year deal with the club to become its platinum sponsor.

 In September 2023, Roshn signed a 45-month deal worth $2.06 billion with China Harbour Engineering Company to develop Riyadh's Sedra and Warefa communities.